 FUN FACT: I went to college in Pennsylvania, studying Philosophy & History.

-BIO: Originally from the Oregon coast, I spent a decade in the heart Manhattan as a full time parent for four years and 6 years in the hospitality industry.
+BIO: Originally from the Oregon coast, I spent a decade in the heart of Manhattan as a full-time parent for four years and six years in the hospitality industry.
 I was a commercial fisherman on a purse seiner in S.E.
-Alaska for 7 years before landing as a tech at N.W.
+Alaska for seven years before landing as a tech at N.W.
 Explorations.
 I am happy to be here taking care of these beautiful boats.

-FUN FACT: For 3 years I was seasonally employed as the local assistant pit crew chief with the Sears drift car circuit.
-BIO:
+FUN FACT: For 3 years he was seasonally employed as the local assistant pit crew chief with the Sears drift car circuit.

-FUN FACT: Scott bought his first GB at 27, then being afflicted so young, bought 5 more of various sizes and models over the lasts 25 years.
+FUN FACT: Scott bought his first GB at 27, then being afflicted so young, bought five more of various sizes and models over the lasts 25 years.

 BIO: Scott has been with our company for 25 years, has been to the Grand Banks factory many times in the past, has run boats and enjoyed our flotillas from San Diego to Prince William Sound and has helped hundreds of customers buy and sell Grand Banks and other cruising yachts.